 Fast Food Industry Statistics

 One in four Americans consumer fast food daily.
 Every year, Americans spend more than $100 billion on the fast food industry.
 There are over 160,000 fast food restaurants in the United States with over 50 million served daily.
+20% of all American meals are eaten in the car.
 The following statistics relate to fast food industry trends and statistics.

 Top 10 States for Fast Food Consumption